What is RSV, and why it matters to older adults

 Percentage of PCR Test Results Positive for RSV (2017 through 2023)3*

 *Three-week centered moving averages of percentage of RSV-positive PCR test results nationally reported to NREVSS.
-The threshold for a seasonal epidemic was set at 3% RSV-positive PCR test results (not based on a moving average).3 Reporting to NREVSS is voluntary, and analysis is limited to laboratories that consistently report, which might not represent local and state circulation.
+The threshold for a seasonal epidemic was set at 3% RSV-positive PCR test results (not based on a moving average).
+Reporting to NREVSS is voluntary, and analysis is limited to laboratories that consistently report, which might not represent local and state circulation.
 Differences in testing across regions and changes in testing practices and diagnostics over time, including increased panel testing during the COVID-19 pandemic, could have affected the baseline percentage of positive test results and trends, and thus the onset, offset, and duration of epidemics.
 There is no standard method for characterizing seasonality; seasonal attributes vary depending on the method used.3

 A COMMON MISCONCEPTION ABOUT RSV

-Many think of RSV infection as a disease for infants and children.
+Many think of RSV as a disease for infants and children.
 RSV causes approximately 100-500 deaths each year in children less than 5 years old; it also causes an estimated 14,000 deaths annually in adults aged 65 years and older.1,4,5

 THE ECONOMIC IMPACT OF RSV

-- Adults 65 years and older with RSV may have $12,030 to $23,194 in additional healthcare resources annually compared with those without RSV6†
+- Adults aged 65 years and older with RSV may have $12,030 to $23,194 in additional healthcare resources annually compared with those without RSV6†

 Adjusted annual healthcare costs for older adults with RSV vs matched controls6